wortelus/xplane-streamdeck/README.md

 **Refer to the `B737-800X/README.md` for a guide on how to create/edit buttons.**
 ### What is planned / WIP?
-- Dynamic dataref display types
+- Caching of preloaded graphics
 - More types of labels
 - Multi deck support